CSCI4850/S20-team3-project/README.md

 import the rom:

     python3 -m retro.import 'Galaga - Demons of Death (USA).nes'

-after virtual environment is active, step into either SingleQ/Uniform/ or SingleQ/Prioritized/ and use:

-    ./Galaga.py

-to watch the gameplay, simply use:

-    ./Galaga.py --play

 ## Action Space
 As designated by Arcade Learning Environment Technical Manual[^1], we have